mondoohq/samples/aws/cis-benchmark/README.md

 - **AWS CLI**: Ensure that AWS CLI is installed and configured correctly.
 Verify that you are using the correct AWS credentials.
 If you encounter permission errors, check your AWS IAM role and permissions.
 - **Benchmark execution issues**: If the benchmark does not execute as expected, ensure that you have the necessary permissions to access all resources in your AWS account.

 If you encounter a problem that is not addressed in this guide, feel free to raise an issue in this GitHub repository.
-For more complex or ongoing issues, consider participating in our [Github discussions](https://github.com/orgs/mondoohq/discussions) page.
+For more complex or ongoing issues, consider participating in our [GitHub discussions](https://github.com/orgs/mondoohq/discussions) page.
 We're here to help!